JonnyEvans321/Deep_learning_Guess_Who/README.md

 # Guess Who?!

-This project was a bit of fun to try to create a computer program that can play the board game Guess Who, but with images of celebrities from the celebA dataset.
+This project was a bit of fun to try to create a computer program that can play the board game Guess Who.
+However, I couldn't find images of the board game characters, so I used images of celebrities from the celebA dataset instead.

+Check out a video of me playing the game here: https://www.youtube.com/watch?v=at_p4a25OJk&feature=youtu.be

 training.py: Creates and trains image recognition models trained to recognise each of the 40 attributes in the dataset.
 game.py: Plays the game of Guess Who in the console (using the trained models).

-Check out a video of me playing the game here: https://www.youtube.com/watch?v=at_p4a25OJk&feature=youtu.be

 ## How the program works
 Firstly, training.py trains the models to recognise each of the 40 attributes in the celebA dataset, i.e. hair colour, gender etc.